mathewlowry/myhub-gpt/responses/Experiment 6 - response.md

 ---

 *I then asked it to generate images to represent the two faces - optimistic and pessimistic - described above.
-See [[Experiment 6 Idea Weaver images]].*
+See: [[Experiment 6 Idea Weaver response part 2 - images]].